-equipment or modified facilities to take full advantage of their athletic potential and to minimize the barriers to sport participation that may be associated with their disability.
+Many athletes with diverse abilities require adapted equipment or modified facilities to take full advantage of their athletic potential and to minimize the barriers to sport participation that may be associated with their impairment.

 Some competition models may lead to cancellation of events, or to inappropriate combinations of athletes in some classifications that further limit fair and valuable competition.